Ada-Developers-Academy/cs-fun-interview-practice/03/implement-arr-to-bst.checkpoint.md

 ### !question

 Given a sorted array of unique integers, `arr`, write a function to create a balanced Binary Search Tree from the contents of the array.
 Return the root of the Binary Search Tree.

-Example:
+* There will not be any duplicate elements in the array
+* It is not required to implement a self-balancing Binary Search Tree in order to solve this exercise.
+For an extra challenge, consider why it is unnecessary!

+**Example:**

 `arr = [5, 10, 15, 20, 25, 30, 35, 40, 45]`

 should result in a tree with the following root/height:

 ![Balanced Binary Search Tree](../images/balanced_bst.png)

-Please note the following:
-* There will not be any duplicate elements in the array
-* One is not required to implement a self-balancing Binary Search Tree in order to solve this exercise.
-For an extra challenge, consider why it is unnecessary!

 ### !end-question
 ### !placeholder